Included in your Walking Tour

 For this trekking holiday previous experience and a good level of fitness & stamina is recommended.
 Trekking will be along well-worn paths with different levels of pace, you will need to be prepared to negotiate steep inclines and uphill treks climbing stone steps.
 Your treks will be between mountain lodges and daily distances will vary from 6 to 13 kilometres.
 You will be able to take short breaks during your treks and you can look forward to arriving at your lodge on average, in time for lunch.
 Please do consider the pace may vary depending on the abilities within the group.
 Most of the treks will take please in the morning allowing you to have the afternoons at leisure to relax or make the most of exploring the local area.
 It is important to note altitudes vary with most walks between 1170m and 1780m, the highest altitude that you will reach will be around 2000m.
 We recommend carrying a small backpack and if you are in any doubt as to the tours suitability, please speak to your GP as soon as possible as this is a physically challenging holiday.

-The minimum number of travellers in your group will be 7 and the maximum will be 20.
-In the unlikely event there are fewer than 7 passengers booked on your tour date, you may be asked to change to a different date.
-A full refund will be made available to you should this alternative not be suitable.
+The minimum number of travellers in your group will be 7, and the maximum will be 20.
+If in the unlikely event there are less than 7 people booked on your tour date, we will endeavour to reduce any disruption to your holiday and try to operate your tour with lower passenger numbers.
+If we are not able to operate your departure date then you may be asked to change to a different date and a full refund will be made available to you should this alternative not be suitable.